amolkharche13/stackstate-docs/setup/install-stackstate/advanced-troubleshooting.md

 - `Correlator`: Correlates tcp connection information to turn it into topology.
 Implemented by pod:
   - `<release-name>-suse-observability-correlate-*`
-- `Events2ElasticSearch`: Processes events and stores them in ElasticSearch: Implemented by pod:
+- `Events2Elasticsearch`: Processes events and stores them in Elasticsearch: Implemented by pod:
   - `<release-name>-suse-observability-e2es-*`
-- `Anomaly Detection`: The SUSE Observability platform does anomaly detection on metrics, producing health violations:
+- `Anomaly Detection`: The SUSE Observability platform does anomaly detection (disabled by default) on metrics, producing health violations:
   - `<release-name>-anomaly-detection-spotlight-manager-*`: Distributed anomaly detection work
   - `<release-name>-anomaly-detection-spotlight-worker-*`: Performs anomaly detection on metric streams
 - `Platform-Distributed`: The platform contains the main processing components and serving api.
 In distributed mode functional units are split out.
 The pods that belong to the platform: